isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 .. youtube:: 1XH0gLlGDdk

+You can launch a virtual machine (which we will generally refer to as a VM) from the Google Cloud Console or from the command line using the Google Cloud SDK.
+We will describe both of these approaches here.

 After you have enabled the Compute Engine API for your project, you can go the Compute Engine section of the Console.
 (Select the menu icon in the far upper-left corner, and then choose